henrispkl/MernBB/README.md

       cd MernBB/
       npm install

-* Dont forget to rename the `.env.example` file to `.env`, add a MongoDB connection string and change the JWT secret.
+* Rename the `.env.example` file to `.env`, add a MongoDB connection string and change the JWT secret.

+      mv .env.example .env

 * Build the project